OFFICE OF RESEARCH

 CENTER FOR EMBEDDED COMPUTER SYSTEMS

 The Center for Embedded Computer Systems, established as an informal center in 1998, was recognized as an ORU in 2001.
 The Center provides the organizational and administrative structure for researchers at UCI, UCR, and UCSD to conduct leading-edge interdisciplinary research in embedded systems, develop innovative design methodologies, and promote technology and knowledge transfer for the benefit of the individual and society.
-The research program focuses on three application domains: (1) Communications, including infotainment, information appliances, multimedia, personal imaging, and wireless; (2) Automotive, including collision avoidance, control/sensors, entertain
+The research program focuses on three application domains: (1) Communications, including infotainment, information appliances, multimedia, personal imaging, and wireless; (2) Automotive, including collision avoidance, control/sensors, entertainment, and emergency services; and (3) Medical, including diagnosis, drug delivery, imaging, implanted devices, and monitoring.
+Additional information is available online at http://www.cecs.uci.edu/.

 CENTER FOR THE NEUROBIOLOGY OF LEARNING AND MEMORY

-Center researchers have backgrounds and credentials in a variety of research disciplines (psychology, chemistry, anatomy, pharmacology, molecular biology, for example) that influence their approaches to the study of learning and memory.
-Using state-of-the-art neuroscience techniques, they investigate the formation, maintenance, and retrieval of memory at several levels of analysis, from studies of molecular and cellular processes in the brain to studies of memory in animal and human subjects.
+The Center for the Neurobiology of Learning and Memory (CNLM), founded at UCI in 1983, is a multidisciplinary research institute that fosters and supports collaborative research on the brain processes underlying learning and memory.
+CNLM's research teams consist of faculty, professional and postgraduate researchers, graduate and undergraduate students, and visiting scholars.
+They investigate the formation, maintenance, and retrieval of memory at several levels of analysisfrom studies of molecular and cellular processes in the brain to studies of memory in animal and human subjects.

-CENTER FOR RESEARCH ON IMMIGRATION, POPULATION, AND PUBLIC POLICY
+CENTER FOR RESEARCH ON INFORMATION TECHNOLOGY AND ORGANIZATIONS

 CENTER FOR THE STUDY OF DEMOCRACY